openkylin/systemd/docs/NETWORK_ONLINE.md

 ## What does "up" actually mean?

-The services that are ordered before `network-online.target` define it's meaning. *Usually* means that all configured network devices are up and have an IP address assigned, but details may vary.
+The services that are ordered before `network-online.target` define its meaning. *Usually* means that all configured network devices are up and have an IP address assigned, but details may vary.
 In particular, configuration may affect which interfaces are taken into account.